apaz-cli/daisho/Types.md

 Stilts's concept of a primitive/integral type is replaced with ctype.
 Since Stilts transpiles to C, C types are the base of the type system.
-An important feature of the language is that you can define your own integral types.
+An important feature is that you can define your own.
+And also strap methods to them.

-In fact, this is how the entire standard library is designed.
-For example, `Int` from the standard library is declared with `ctype int32_t Int;`.
+In fact, this is how the entire standard library is designed. `Int` from the standard library is declared with `ctype int32_t Int;`.
 The reason why `5 + 4` is valid in the language is becuause `operator+(Int rhs)` is implemented on `Int` as a native method.
 There is no such thing as primitive addition.
 Or primitive anything else.
-Everything somehow traces back to native implementations in the standard library.
+Everything traces back to native implementations in the standard library.

 Builtin functions such as `sizeof()` work on ctypes (and every other type) because the compiler literally generates `sizeof(type)`.
 This means that any